Classification of Computers by Signal Processing

 Analog to digital converters (ADC) are also used to transfer audiovisual analog recordings into the computer for purposes of storage and editing.

-Differences Between Analog and Digital Devices
+Differences Between Analog and Digital Signal Processing

 The major difference between digital and analog computers is the manner in which they handle data.
 While digital computers use binary language in order to accurately effect computation, analog computers handle continuous data such as voltage changes and temperature fluctuations to output computation.